 How to Make Leaf Mold

-A little time and a lot of leaves is all you really need to make a this free soil enhancement.
+A little time and a lot of leaves are all you really need to make this free soil enhancement.
 This video from Fine Gardening will show you how simple it is to get started.

 If aesthetics are important to you and you don’t want huge mounds of leaves all over your yard, create “bins” of field fencing.
 A 3-bin system works well for me.
 I always have one I’m using, one that’s breaking down and one to put fresh leaves in.

 A word of caution in your leaf collecting: People are more than happy to give away their leaves.
 Some may actually pay for you to rake them and take them away.
 Be sure that the source of the leaves does not use pesticides or fertilizers on their property.

 Walnut, eucalyptus and camphor laurel leaves may inhibit plant growth.
 These leaves (if you have a lot of them) should be composted instead of used in a leaf mold.

 How I Use Leaf Mold

 I use leaf mold from time to time in my vegetable garden, both as an amendment and as a mulch, but I’m excited to share where I use it that it shines: my perennial beds.
 I find it so hard to amend the soil in my perennial beds.
 So many amendments need to be worked into the soil, but you can’t really dig in around tight clusters of perennials.
 I also have bulbs scattered throughout all of my perennial beds.
 These bulbs are the first sign the spring is here when they peek up through the snow.
 I would hate to unknowingly damage them.